 If you meet the qualifying criteria above, your child will become eligible from the term after their second birthday for up to 15 hours of free childcare each week.

-Please call the Family Information Service to check your eligibility 020 8583 3470
+Check your eligibility online or call the Family Information Service 020 8583 3470

 You are able to receive free childcare for your 2 year old child if they: